 Blog Post

-Whether it be soundproofing against noisy neighbours, or building your own home studio we are always asked the same question regarding soundproofing foam.
+Whether it be soundproofing against noisy neighbours, or building your own home studio we are always asked the same question regarding soundproofing foam and egg box acoustic foam.
 "Is it good for Soundproofing?"

 The short answer is No.